 Introduction to Social Work offers the student a broad overview of the practice of generalist social work.
 The student interested in pursuing the attainment of a Bachelor of Science in Social Work, as well as those with interest in learning about the field, will be presented with the foundational knowledge of the field.
 This course will examine the knowledge, values, and skills of the field of social work from a Christ-centered point of view.

-The student will write a 9 to 10-page Reaction Paper to a poverty experience utilizing the textbooks as reference points.
-(MLO: A, B, C, D, E, F, G)
+The student will complete a two part assignment consisting of five journal entries (one per day) and a 4-5 page written reflection about the experience for a total of 9-10 pages utilizing the textbooks and Bible as reference points.
+(CLO: A, B, C, D, E, F, G)

-Students are to explore their community social service agencies, schools, hospitals, nursing homes, etc. finding where social workers are employed in their area.
-Students are to write a 3 page APA style paper describing their community.
-Students are to share the findings of their exploration in a professional communication style.
-Students will discuss their community by name and place without the use of possessive pronouns.
-(MLO: B, E)
+The student will explore his or her community social service agencies, schools, hospitals, nursing homes, etc., finding where social workers are employed in their area.
+The student will then write a 3-page, APA-style paper describing his or her community.
+The student will share the findings of his or her exploration in a professional communication style.
+He or she will discuss his or her community by name and place without the use of possessive pronouns.
+(CLO: B, E)

-Each quiz will cover the Reading & Study material for the assigned module/week.
+Each quiz will cover the Learn material for the assigned Module: Week.
 Each quiz will be open-book/open-notes, contain 10 multiple-choice and true/false questions, and have a 10-minute time limit.
-Students will be able to take each quiz two times with the highest points earned counting toward their course grade (MLO: A, D).
+The student will be able to take each quiz two times, with the highest points earned counting toward his or her course grade (CLO: A, D).